Jonas Forshell

 Clearon is a Swedish payments and clearing company operating across retail, handling digital coupons, gift cards, and payment clearing for around 6,000 stores.
 I joined as Product Owner in an environment with one development team, several legacy systems, and a backlog largely driven from above.

-Alongside those deliveries, I also started early discovery work on turning Clearon's main products into a SaaS offering.
+Alongside those deliveries, I also started early discovery work on how Clearon's main products could become a SaaS offering.

-I also used AI in a practical way to shorten feedback loops.
+I also used AI in a practical way to shorten feedback loops and test ideas earlier.
 That included building a dashboard prototype package from backend API information as a faster frontend handover, creating an internal calculator for Customer Success to optimise physical gift-card shipments, and introducing early funnel and consent tracking around campaign sendouts.

 Lendo AB - Product Owner (Business Loans & Insurance)